neptune-ai/docs/docs/user-workspace-management/projects/add-people-to-project.rst

 - The tab displays the list of project members who already belong to the project.
-- Above the list is a field in which you can type an email or username of people you want to invite.
+- Above the list is a field in which you can type an email or username of people you want to assign to a project.
 Neptune identifies names and emails for people who already have an account.

 2. Specify an email or username of a user you want to add.